meatnordrink/notebook/ads/ads.md

 * Try `android depression app`, `ios depression app` campaigns, or groups within a campaign
 * "How to X depression naturally" (or just `depression naturally`).
 * Look at testing out other extensions; potentially customizing to match ads.
+* Start a "depressed politics" campaign? maybe with real small budget.

 * Consider editing SEO for organic search to include best copy from ads.